Wet'suwet'en supporters block CN railway in East Vancouver | CBC News

 Wet'suwet'en supporters block CN railway in East Vancouver

-About 100 protesters gathered at Trout Lake and made their way to nearby railway
+Organizers say they intend to stay for a long time, have coffee and food to support protesters

-About 100 Wet'suwet'en supporters are blocking a rail line in East Vancouver.
+About 100 supporters of Wet'suwet'en hereditary chiefs are blocking a rail line in East Vancouver.

 The protesters gathered at Trout Lake Saturday morning and made their way to the nearby CN rail line at Renfrew Street, between Grandview and Hebb Avenue.